Online fraud is big business: account takeovers, chargebacks, scams, even romance scams. It costs businesses billions of dollars every year.

 The Need for Connection-Level Detection

-Instead of focusing on IPs, we need to shift our attention to the connections themselves.
+Instead of focusing only on IPs, we need to look at the connections themselves.
 Here's what this means:

 - Deep packet inspection: Analyses traffic patterns and characteristics beyond surface-level indicators.